awsdocs/amazon-redshift-developer-guide/doc_source/advisor-recommendations.md

 **Analysis**

 The Advisor analysis reviews workload concurrency requirements to identify query queues with unused slots\.
 Advisor generates a recommendation to reduce the number of slots in a queue when it finds the following:
-+ A queue with slots that are completely inactive throughout the analysis
++ A queue with slots that are completely inactive throughout the analysis\.
-+ A queue with more than four slots that had at least two inactive slots throughout the analysis
++ A queue with more than four slots that had at least two inactive slots throughout the analysis\.

 **Recommendation**

 Reducing the configured slots to match peak workload requirements redistributes underutilized memory to active slots\.
-Consider reducing the configured slot count for queues where the slots have never been fully utilized\.
+Consider reducing the configured slot count for queues where the slots have never been fully used\.
 To identify these queues, you can compare the peak hourly slot requirements for each queue by running the following SQL command as a superuser\.

 ```
 WITH